zzzprojects/Eval-Expression.NET/docs2/pages/getting-started/overview.md

 You add a valid expression and execute it.

-That's why people feel in love so quickly with our library.
+That's why people fall in love so quickly with our library.

 ### Who use it?